amerkay/wp-beacon-multi-currency-forms/README.md

 ### Divi Builder

-If you use Divi, the plugin adds three modules.
+If you use Divi, the plugin adds two modules.

 #### Using the Modules: